hcs42/timestat/README.markdown

   'stopped' or a previous activity), and go into that state (i.e. either stop, or start the previous activity).

-Options:
+Options described in "Common options":

-- `-f ACTIONFILES, --actionfiles ACTIONFILES`: see "Common Options".
+- `-f ACTIONFILES, --actionfiles ACTIONFILES`
+- `-i, --ignore-activities`
+- `-o, --only-activities`
+- `-I, --ignore-pattern`
+- `-O, --only-pattern`
+- `--only-expr ONLY_EXPR`

+Other options:

 - `-a ACTIONFILE_SUBSTR, --actionfile ACTIONFILE_SUBSTR`: See the `add` command.

 Notes: